Everyone’s financial journey is unique.

 When we feel like we are in this together, the need to compete with others’ dissipates because we understand that we are all more alike than we let on.
 We understand that because everyone’s journey IS unique, everyone’s decisions are too.
 When we seek and receive guidance and support from people we respect we attain a sense of relief.
 This kind of freedom opens us up to new ways of thinking and being.
 We open ourselves up to the kind of guidance that could help avoid some of those financial missteps altogether because we share the things that ARE working for us.

 When I finally understood that I didn’t have all the answers and started relying more on my circle of influence for advice and guidance, I finally gained more of a love relationship with money and embraced my money story.
-My story has become so important in my continuous financial transformation that it was the catalyst for co-creating Divine WealthWise: A platform to “guide women to becoming their best, most enlightened financial self”.
+My story has become so important in my continuous financial transformation that it was the catalyst for co-creating Divine WealthWise: A platform to “guide women (and some brave men) to becoming their best, most enlightened financial self”.
 We wanted a program that would allow for us to have a safe and transparent place to unleash all this financial baggage.
 A place to share our stories with others and a place to learn from one another and grow.

 And believe me, I learn and grow every day.